Rainforest QA's Employee Performance Review Best Practices

 The company-wide email reminders worked for most employees but Lauren had to do more personalized follow-up for the final stragglers.
 “I would send individual emails, and after that, as the final escalation, I would ping the person until they completed it.”
 She used the reporting tools in Lattice to monitor the review cycle progress and see the status of all of the participants.

-Lauren set aside the next two weeks for managers to write their reviews.
+Lauren set aside the next two weeks for managers to write reviews for their direct reports.
 Managers are busy people, so Lauren used a variety of tactics to get them moving.

 “As we were approaching the deadline, I knew that there would be people that would not complete their reviews in time so I wanted to get on top of that.”
 Your managers and executive team will likely be the slowest to complete their reviews.
 Be ready to nudge them forward.